jmacost5/cpp-528-fall-2021-group-01/_posts/2021-12-04-ch06-utilities_master.md

 d.lab05 <- d.full
 ```

-# Create the Difference In Difference dataset---
+## Create the Difference In Difference dataset

-## Create a key that will allow us to obtain federal data for each tract
+### Create a key that will allow us to obtain federal data for each tract
 ```
 # remove anything not a number from the string
 d.lab05$id2 <- gsub( "[^0-9]", "", d.lab05$tractid )